Due to COVID-19, the Spring 2020 season has been cancelled. Registration for Spring 2021 will open in September.

 NEW United SC Recreational Team

 for ages 7-19.
-Players are placed on an ASC team and play a league game once a week.
+Players are placed on an a team and play a league game once a week.
 Teams have an assigned volunteer coach.

-For U8-U14: Start week of May 2 thru week of July 15, no games week of July 4th;
+For U8-U14: Starting early May thru mid July, no games week of July 4th;

-For U16-U19: Start week of May 16 thru week of July 15 no games week of July 4th;
+For U16-U19: Starting mid May thru mid July, no games week of July 4th;

 New United SC Momentum Academy --- for ages 7-10.
 Looking for more training for your young soccer player?
 This may be the program for you.
 Training takes place twice a week with events/games on Saturdays.
 This progarm offered by NEW United SC is lead by qualifed hired coach along with his assistant coaches.
 Click on program name highlighted for more details.